Moving to Australia from New Zealand?

 Adelaide

 Combine Adelaide’s superb climate with the lowest house prices of any Australian major state capital and you discover a proposition that is increasingly attractive to migrants seeking to improve their lifestyles.
 Adelaide is Australia’s most affordable big city.
-Adelaide needs the skills of around 5,000 new people from overseas each year to further develop its economy.
+Adelaide needs the skills of around 5,000 new people from overseas each year to develop its economy further.

 Population: 1.3 million people